 Bind of loosely

 Cast on 8 sts.
-And work garter stitch for 10 inches (length of side of bag) and cast off loosely.
+Work garter stitch for 10 inches (length of side of bag) and cast off loosely.

 Seam gussets to the bag.
 Weave in ends.
 Lightly steam the hem so it lies flat and sew into place leaving ends open for the handles.